 When you apply to take courses through the School of Education, you will complete the following two-part application process.* Each program may also have additional requirements for admission.

-Applicants must first submit a graduate application to the university (via CSU Mentor).
+Applicants must first submit a graduate application to the university (via CSU Apply).
 Applicants must also submit a separate supplemental application to the School of Education based on the program for which they are applying.
 This application process is the same for students seeking to take their prerequisite courses through the School of Education.

 Note: You are welcome to submit the two applications concurrently, but we cannot admit you to the School of Education until you have been admitted to the university.
 Current students interested in the Integrated Credential Program have already been admitted to the university and do not need to submit another university application.
 They will, however, still need to submit an application specific to the Integrated Credential Program.